 The courts are hand weeded, rolled and mowed every day.
 The lawn grass at Wimbledon is mowed to 8mm exactly as this is the optimum length for the game.
 The courts are watered and monitored around the clock to make sure the grass is always as healthy as possible.

-Whilst the lawns at Wimbledon are pretty much perfect, they can be and are being improved every year.
+Whilst the lawns at Wimbledon is pretty much perfect, they can be and are being improved every year.
 You might wonder how this is possible, and the answer is constant controlled testing of different variations of grass.
 There are thousands of different combinations and conditions for growth that have been tested and even more left to test.
-This video explains the process at the lawn testing facility for many major sporting venues which is based in Yorkshire.